The knee-jerk diversification plans from Kenya Power losses is a Hail Mary. Just as Posta’s idea to venture into PSV.

+What am I on about?
 This is what I gleaned from the Business Daily: that, “Kenya Power will commercialise its garage and lease out idle land in an attempt to shore up its revenues in the wake of dimming profitability,” said Bernard Ngugi, Managing Director (MD), Kenya Power.
-The diversification strategy comes at a time when Kenya Power’s starry profits have sustainably dimmed for three straight years now; by 71.8 per cent in 2018 and 92 per cent 2019, with “rising non-fuel costs being the key reason for the poor performance,” the MD said.
+Also, the diversification strategy comes at a time when Kenya Power’s starry profits have sustainably dimmed for three straight years now.
+By 71.8 per cent in 2018 and 92 per cent 2019, with “rising non-fuel costs being the key reason for the poor performance,” the MD said.

 Will Kenya Power’s diversification Hail Mary reverse its financial woes?
 I don’t think so.
-It doesn’t help either that the MD sheds darkness on the expected potential.
+Also, it doesn’t help either that the MD sheds darkness on the expected potential.
 The plans to outsource its garage and lease out idle land were given by Mr Ngugi “without giving their estimated monetary potential.”

 I don’t think Kenya Power has a sales problem or diversification need.
-They just need a competitor.
+Kenya Power just needs a competitor.
 What do you think?